jtwohigsnowflake/Snow_DS_Training/Snowflake_Intelligence/README.md

 * **Democratize intelligence:** Access and analyze thousands of data sources simultaneously, going beyond basic AI tools that only handle single documents.
 * **Comprehensive integration:** Seamlessly analyze structured and unstructured data together.
 Connect insights from spreadsheets, documents, images, and databases simultaneously.
 * **Automatic security:** Existing Snowflake security controls, including role-based access and data masking, automatically apply to all AI interactions and conversations.

+## Open the instructions.pdf and you'll have your first agent deployed in minutes!